 Starchy carbs are super cheap and filling, even in more nourishing varieties like brown rice or whole-wheat flour.
-Essentially, assume that a starch will be the bulk in each meal, but not necessarily that it must be the same one.
-There are pastas, noodles, rice, oats, barley, other whole grains, as well as good old-fashioned breads.
+Essentially, assume that a starch will be the bulk of each meal, but not necessarily that it must be the same one.
+There are pasta, noodles, rice, oats, barley, other whole grains, as well as good old-fashioned bread.
 Then, even for those out there trying to avoid too much processing or gluten, there are also cheap veggies like potatoes, sweet potatoes and any other host of starchy root vegetables.

 - Two Tips: Be sure to change up the starches.
 Rotate them so that nothing gets overplayed and the nutrition you are getting from them varies.
 As well, buy it all in bulk, such that the price drops, and there will always be something filling around the house to make.

 Of course, going to the farmers market would be ideal, as would an all-organic menu; however, this may not be possible for everyone.
 Regardless, meat or not, the cost of an appropriate amount of vegetables would be the same.
 The trick is to buy things on special, to choose things that grow locally or nearby and to not focus only on your favorites.
 Sure, just about any product imaginable is available at any time, but this doesn’t necessarily mean it’s the best for our health, our environment or our budgets.

 - Two Tips: Finding the local, independent fruit and vegetable market is sometimes a bit easier than making it somewhere on market day, and these markets are often better priced than big chain supermarkets pushing products over produce.
 Also, always keep an eye-out for sell-by tables, with prices dropped to next to nothing.

 Try DIY Over Canned, Packaged and Processed